Looking Toward Sophomore Year

 3. Exploring the curriculum.
 You should try to explore departments and courses that you think might interest you (aside from potential areas of concentration) or that could be helpful in developing independent work topics.
 Sophomore year is a good time to do this because you know the opportunities available at the University but do not yet have the pressures of departmental courses and independent work.

 One thing we have not mentioned is getting a head start on your departmental courses.
 Many sophomores believe that, if they have made a reasonably firm decision on a departmental major, they should begin taking departmental courses.
-There is certainly nothing wrong with this strategy, but it may not be the best one to follow for entrance into all departments.
+There is certainly nothing wrong with this strategy, especially if you study abroad in junior year, but it may not be the best one to follow for entrance into all departments.

 Many departments, especially in the sciences, have a basic set of courses that are prerequisites for upper-level departmental courses, and some departments encourage early concentration in order to take advantage of special summer research or field study opportunities.
 Students who plan to study abroad for the term or the year may choose to begin departmental work early.
 In such cases it can be very useful to take one or two departmental courses during sophomore year.